Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 - The common types of reverse e-auctions in terms of culture are English, Dutch, and Japanese.

-- Before an e-auction, you should receive request-for-proposal responses as the base for an auction.
+- You should receive request-for-proposal responses before an e-auction to serve as the base for the auction.

 What is E-auction?